-The per capita income in Roy in 2010 was $27,038, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $108,152 for a family of four.
+The per capita income in Roy in 2010 was $25,281, which is middle income relative to Washington and the nation.
+This equates to an annual income of $101,124 for a family of four.
 However, Roy contains both very wealthy and poor people as well.

 Roy is a somewhat ethnically-diverse city.
 The people who call Roy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Roy residents report their race to be White, followed by Native American.
-Important ancestries of people in Roy include English, Irish, Norwegian, and Italian.
+The greatest number of Roy residents report their race to be White, followed by Asian.
+Important ancestries of people in Roy include English, German, Irish, Norwegian, and Scottish.

 The most common language spoken in Roy is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.